datumbrain/.github/profile/README.md

 ## What We Do

-- **AI and Machine Learning:** Innovative AI solutions that drive efficiency and insights.
+- **AI and Machine Learning:** Innovative AI solutions that drive efficiency and insights
-- **Custom Software Development:** Tailored solutions built to meet your unique business needs.
+- **Custom Software Development:** Tailored solutions built to meet your unique business needs
-- **Data Engineering:** Scalable and robust data pipelines for effective data management.
+- **Data Engineering:** Scalable and robust data pipelines for effective data management
-- **Cloud Solutions:** Deployments and management on leading cloud platforms.
+- **Cloud Solutions:** Deployments and management on leading cloud platforms

 ## Technologies We Use